PrabhuLab/ml-crystals/README.md

 *   **Key Contents**:
     *   `paper.md`: The manuscript text written in Markdown.
     *   `paper.bib`: The bibliography and references in BibTeX format.

+## Data Availability

+Please note that due to licensing restrictions, the Crystallographic Information Files (.cif) obtained from the Inorganic Crystal Structure Database (ICSD) are not included in this repository.

+To reproduce the analyses presented in the the package examples, you must have access to the ICSD and download the required files yourself.
+A complete list of all necessary ICSD entry codes can be found in the file:

+-   **`required_ICSD_files.csv`**

+This file provides the ICSD codes and, for larger datasets, the subdirectory where each file should be placed to replicate the original analysis structure.